 Sarah Wiseman Gallery is delighted to announce the summer exhibition 'Pool Party', inspired by life at the poolside – whether that’s the urban glamour of Los Angeles or a local British lido.

 ‘We felt the need to let our hair down this summer,’ says gallery director Sarah Wiseman.
 ‘Art that explores a lovely sun-soaked theme seemed very appealing.’
-She says.
-‘It’s also interesting to note that outdoor swimming is growing more popular in recent years, along with people’s appetite for more varied leisure pursuits,’ says Sarah Wiseman ‘we’re especially interested in the idea of swimming and pools and that alluring, sparkling light contrasted with an urban backdrop.’
+She continues: ‘It’s also interesting to note that outdoor swimming is growing more popular in recent years, along with people’s appetite for more varied leisure pursuits.
+We’re especially interested in the idea of swimming and pools and that alluring, sparkling light contrasted with an urban backdrop.’

 Pool Party artists include Henrietta Dubrey, Patsy MacArthur, Anna Marrow, Bonnie and Clyde, Dan Parry Jones and Veronica Wells are all set to show new works inspired by a summer spent poolside.
 Visitors can expect to see an exhibition filled with clean lines, bright colour and dazzling light.

-Exhibiting at Sarah Wiseman Gallery for the first time, Steph Burnley - who is known as ‘Bonnie & Clyde’ - uses a blend of architecture, street signage and coastal life as central themes.
-Drawing on an archive of her own photography, Bonnie& Clyde’s seductive imagery plays on the irresistible allure and eccentric character of world-famous coastal cities such as Venice Beach, Havana and Santa Monica.
+Exhibiting at Sarah Wiseman Gallery for the first time, Steph Burnley - who is known as ‘Bonnie and Clyde’ - uses a blend of architecture, street signage and coastal life as central themes.
+Drawing on an archive of her own photography, Bonnie and Clyde’s seductive imagery plays on the irresistible allure and eccentric character of world-famous coastal cities such as Venice Beach, Havana and Santa Monica.

 Henrietta Dubrey has created a collection inspired by ‘fashionable Slim Aarons type infinity swimming pools on the Côte d’Azur, stunning outdoor lidos, and secret freshwater pools hidden far from prying eyes in this era of Instagram and mobile phone connectivity.’
 For this exhibition, she has reflected on her own recent discovery of out-door swimming, as well as the natural pools that form in the rocky shores and moorlands of her Cornwall home.